apache/skywalking/docs/en/setup/backend/backend-health-check.md

   default:
     checkIntervalSeconds: ${SW_HEALTH_CHECKER_INTERVAL_SECONDS:5}
 ```
-Notice, we should enable `prometheus` telemetry at the same time.
+Notice, we should enable `telemetry` module at the same time.
+That means the provider should not be `-` and `none`.

 After that, we can query OAP server health status by querying GraphQL: